CybersecurityAutomationWorkshop/caw2022/Agenda.md

 # Agenda

-The Workshop will take place 9AM-5PM EDT 2-June-2022.
+The Workshop will take place 9:00 AM-5:00 PM EDT 2 June 2022.

 ## Schedule
 All times EDT: